ismael-101/WHITE-MOUNTAIN-LOGO/README.md

 ## **The reason for choosing this logo**

+---

 The angle bracket symbol was used to express programming and because it is one of <br>the most prominent symbols used in the HTML language used by web developers in particular. <br>that who we will be in the future.

-Also, the drawing of the mountain was used to express prominence and strength. <br>I thought of using this symbol because I noticed the students’ demand <br>for learning despite the difficulty of the road. <br>And by merging the two symbols, our logo was born
+Also, the drawing of the mountain was used to express prominence and strength. <br>I thought of using this symbol because I noticed the students’ demand <br>for learning despite the difficulty of the road.

-___
+And by merging the two symbols, our logo was born

 [![description of why i chosed this logo](/images/description%20of%20why%20i%20chosed%20this%20logo.jpg)](/download_images/description%20of%20why%20i%20chosed%20this%20logo.jpg)